 Facilitating Access to Finance

-The project facilitates linkages between farmers and financial institutions that can customize products to suit farmers’ needs and capabilities.
-This is coupled with training and promoting local solutions using practical group savings and lending models.
+The project facilitated linkages between farmers and financial institutions that customized products to suit farmers’ needs and capabilities.
+This was coupled with training and promoting local solutions using practical group savings and lending models.

 Institutional Capacity Building